classyllama/devenv-vagrant/README.md

 3. Ability to create predefined hosts entries for dev VMs.
     * Requirement: convenient
     * Implications: without using predefined hosts entries on host, copy-paste commands may not work as expected.
+4. [Composer] + [jq] installed on host.
+    * Requirement: convenient
+    * Implications: allows composer credentials from host to be inserted into VM

 # Host Requirement Installation